Hiepresearchgroup/CHKD-YOLO/README.md

-# YOLO-MCHKD: A Lightweight Crack Detection Model with Cross-head Knowledge Distillation
+# YOLO-CHKD: A Lightweight Crack Detection Model with Cross-head Knowledge Distillation

 This repository contains the source code for the paper.
 The complete implementation will be made publicly available upon acceptance.